LuckyGardel/Steam-VG-Recommender---Project/README.md

 #### BUILDING A VIDEOGAMES RECOMMENDER BASED ON STEAM PLATFORM

-The purpose of this project is to build a videogames recommendation app capable of returning 10 similar results as the one which the user inputs in the serach tab.
+The purpose of this project is to build a videogames recommendation app capable of returning 10 similar results as the one which the user inputs in the search tab.

 #### BACKGROUND AND DATA